surpher/PactSwift/README.md

 ```

 **NOTE:**
+- **Do** use the binaries.
+Setup and use a GitHub Personal Access Token.
 - `PactSwift` is intended to be used in your [test target](./Documentation/images/11_xcode_carthage_xcframework.png).
 Make sure you do not embed it in your main application target.
 - See [Scripts/carthage_xcode12][carthage_xcode12]